Chamaedorea: planting, care

 Chamaedorea elegans.
 Botanical plate from 1858

-The Chamaedorea is a small to medium-sized palm tree from the Arecaceae family which includes all palm trees.
-It originates from the humid tropical forests or wooded mountains of South America, Central America and Mexico.
-The Chamaedorea genus comprises around 120 species of small palm trees, among which we find the Chamaedorea elegans, “mountain palm” or “parlour palm” which is the most common, the Chamaedorea klotzschiana, rarer in cultivation, the Chamaedorea ernesti-augusti, “Ernest August’s palm”, another small-growing species, or the Chamaedorea metallica, a dwarf species with blue leaves.
+The Chamaedorea is a small to medium-sized palm tree from the Arecaceae family, which includes palm trees.
+It is native to the humid tropical forests or wooded mountains of South America, Central America, and Mexico.
+The genus Chamaedorea comprises around 120 species of small palm trees, among which the most common is the Chamaedorea elegans, “elevated chamaedorea” or “mountain palm”, the Chamaedorea klotzschiana, rarer in cultivation, the Chamaedorea ernesti-augusti, “Ernest August’s palm”, another small-growing species, or the Chamaedorea metallica, a dwarf species with blue leaves.

-This is a slow-growing palm, increasing by about one ring per year.
-It doesn’t grow very tall, rarely exceeding 3 to 5 m in height at most in open ground, making it perfectly suited to container cultivation and easily integrated into small gardens.
-It is not very hardy, only suitable for outdoor cultivation in our mildest regions, which is why in our latitudes it is grown indoors in pots, where it won’t exceed 1.50 to 1.80 m in height with a 90 cm spread.
+This palm grows slowly, adding about one ring per year.
+It does not grow very tall, rarely exceeding 3 to 5 metres in height at most in open ground, and adapts perfectly to pot cultivation, fitting easily into a small garden.
+It is not very hardy and can only be grown outdoors in the mildest regions, which is why, in our latitudes, it is cultivated indoors in pots, where it will not exceed 1.50 to 1.80 metres in height with a spread of 90 cm.

-The habit is slender and very graceful, similar to the Chamaedorea elegans.
-Like all palm trees, the Chamaedorea develops a trunk or stipe.
+The habit is slender and very graceful, much like the Chamaedorea elegans.
+The Chamaedorea, like all palm trees, develops a trunk or stipe.
 In this palm, it is narrow, 2 to 5 cm in diameter.
 Marked by the rings of old petioles and green in colour, it resembles a bamboo cane.

 Chamaedorea costaricana (© Dick Culbert) and Chamaedorea elegans

-At the top of each stipe unfolds a crown of evergreen foliage that remains decorative all year round.
-From the stipe emerge large leaves that bring much exotic appeal.
-The foliage differs between species, however, being either segmented or notched.
-The leaves can be pinnate, divided into large and numerous pairs of leaflets, or bifid, meaning split into two segments at their tip like a fish tail.
+At the top of each trunk unfolds a crown of evergreen foliage that remains decorative all year round.
+From the stipe emerge large leaves that add a lot of exotic appeal.
+The foliage, however, varies depending on the species, being segmented or notched.
+The leaves can be pinnate, divided into large and numerous pairs of leaflets, or bifid, meaning split into two segments at their tip like a fish’s tail.
 These fronds can measure up to 80 cm long and 30 cm wide.
 They lengthen over time.
 This type of palm produces 2 to 3 new fronds per year, each living for several years.
-Like other palms, they are thick, leathery, and traversed by many parallel veins.
-The leaves are green in colour, ranging from light green to dark green, sometimes with a metallic blue hue.
+Like other palm trees, they are thick, leathery, and traversed by numerous parallel veins.
+The leaves are green in colour, ranging from a beautiful light green to dark green, sometimes with a metallic blue hue.

 The foliage varies among Chamaedoreas, here from left to right: Chamaedorea fragrans (© Jungle Rebel), Chamaedorea tuerchkeimii (© Daniel Rengel), Chamaedorea elegans and Chamaedorea metallica (Forest and Kim Starr)

 Flowering occurs between May and October, after 3 or 4 years of cultivation, but it is very rare in cultivation.
-Indoors, the plant tends to flower more readily.
+Indoors, the plant tends to flower more easily.
 The flowering emerges near the stipe, between the leaves.
-It takes the form of panicles of generally yellow flowers, grouped in glomerules like mimosa, 15 to 40 cm long, erect, single or branched.
-The flowers are orange-red in Chamaedorea ernesti-augusti and gathered in clusters on erect then trailing branches, giving the inflorescences of this species the appearance of curious tentacles.
+It takes the form of panicles of generally yellow flowers, clustered in glomerules like those of the mimosa, 15 to 40 cm long, erect, simple or branched.
+The flowers are orange-red in the Chamaedorea ernesti-augusti and are gathered in clusters on erect then trailing branches, giving the inflorescences of this species a curious tentacle-like appearance.

 It is a dioecious tree, meaning there are male plants, with only male flowers, and female plants with only female flowers.
-The flowering takes on a different appearance depending on whether one is dealing with male or female individuals, and both genders must be present for the plant to bear fruit.
+The flowering looks different depending on whether the plant is male or female, and both genders must be present for the plant to bear fruit.

-The flowers then turn into small round inedible and toxic fruits, coral or red in colour, becoming black when ripe.
+The flowers then turn into small, round, inedible and toxic fruits, coral or red in colour, turning black when ripe.

-Placed in the home, the Chamaedorea absorbs pollutants present in indoor air such as tobacco or volatile organic compounds (VOCs) emanating from paints, cleaning products, chipboard furniture or floor coverings.
+Placed in the home, the Chamaedorea absorbs pollutants present in indoor air such as tobacco or volatile organic compounds (VOCs) from paints, cleaning products, particleboard furniture, or floor coverings.

 Main species